 Although I prefer grilled tofu, you can also bake the tofu for the vegan poke recipe in the oven.
 Regardless of the cooking method you choose, you will love this marinade's rich deep Asian flavors.

 - Prepare a baking sheet with parchment paper or a Silicone Baking Mat.

 - Drain excess marinade into a different container

-- Bake tofu for 15 minutes, turn over with a spatula and cook for another 15 minutes.
+- Bake tofu for 15 minutes, turn it over with a spatula and cook for another 15 minutes.

 - Remove from the oven and let cool slightly.

 - Then, put the cooked tofu back into the container with the excess marinade.

-- To grill the perfect tofu on the grill, first, pre-heat the grill to medium or 400 degrees.
+- First, to grill the perfect tofu on the grill, pre-heat the grill to medium or 400 degrees.